 Employees who are on maternity/ paternity leave or holiday etc will most likely be transferred.
 BUT it can get complicated if an employee is off on long-term sick leave.

-[tick]It would be considered an unfair dismissal if the reason for the dismissal is the transfer unless there is an ETO reason; e.g. the use of new machinery requires less staff to carry out the work. [/tick]
+- Also, it would be considered an unfair dismissal if the reason for the dismissal is the transfer, unless there is a valid ETO reason.
+Again we would always recommend getting expert advice before making this sort of decision.

-We strongly advise you carry out due diligence and talk to your staff about how the change may affect them.
+Both the outgoing and the incoming employer have a duty to inform and consult with employees about the transfer, and if you employ more than 10 people, you’ll also need to give them the opportunity to elect employee representatives.
+In addition to being legally required, we always recommend that you take the time to talk to your staff in detail about how the change may affect them.
 Explain their rights, and any relevant information about the transfer.
 It can be an alarming time for them, and they deserve to be part of the conversation.
 After all happy staff are a company’s biggest asset.